-"Other assurance services" include fees for the following services:
+"Other services and assurance services" include fees for the following services:

-- i) Assessment of the impairment of the loan portfolio, as required by Bank of Portugal Instruction No. 5/2013; - ii) Limited review of the quarterly financial information (1st and 3rd quarters of 2021 and 2020) prepared for the consolidation of Banco Santander, S. A.; - iii) Review of procedures for the safeguarding of customer assets, as required under Article 304-C of the Securities Code; - iv) Verification of the information on covered bonds, as required by Article 34 of Decree-Law 59/2006, of March 20; - v) Verification of the information on monetary policy operations, as required by Article 101 A of Bank of Portugal Instruction 3/2015; - vi) Verification of the information on monetary policy operations, as required by Articles 100 and 100A of Bank of Portugal Instruction 3/2015; - vii) Review of the Internal Control System for the prevention of money laundering and financing of terrorism, as required by Bank of Portugal Notice 2/2018. - viii) Procedures for validating the annual financial flows report for the purposes of the IFRRU 2020 certification; - ix) Support provided to the Bank's Audit Committee in the context of its self-assessment report required by Notice no. 3/2020 of the Bank of Portugal under the terms provided for in no. 3 of Article 56 of the aforementioned Notice; and - x) Verification of the information related to the reporting on long-term directed refinancing operations (TLTRO III).
+- i) Assessment of the impairment of the Bank's loan portfolio, as required by Bank of Portugal Instruction No. 5/2013; - ii) Limited review of the Bank's quarterly financial information (1st and 3rd quarters of 2021 and 2020) prepared for the consolidation of Banco Santander, S. A.; - iii) Review of procedures for the safeguarding of the assets of the Bank's customers, as required under Article 304-C of the Securities Code; - iv) Verification of the information on the Bank's covered bonds, as required by Article 34 of Decree-Law 59/2006 of March 20; - v) Verification of the information on the Bank's monetary policy operations, as required by Article 101A of Bank of Portugal Instruction 3/2015; - vi) Verification of the information on the Bank's monetary policy operations, as required by Articles 100 and 100A of Bank of Portugal Instruction 3/2015; - vii) Review of the Bank's Internal Control System for the prevention of money laundering and financing of terrorism, as required by Bank of Portugal Notice 2/2018. - viii) Procedures for validating the annual financial flows report for the purposes of the Bank's IFRRU 2020 certification; - ix) Support provided to the Bank's Audit Committee in the context of its self-assessment report required by Notice no. 3/2020 of the Bank of Portugal under the terms provided for in no. 3 of Article 56 of the aforementioned Notice; - x) Support provided to the Company's Supervisory Board in the context of its self-assessment report required by Notice no. 3/2020 of the Bank of Portugal under the terms provided for in no. 3 of Article 56 of the aforementioned Notice; and - xi) Verification of the information related to the reporting on Banco Santander Totta's long-term directed refinancing operations (TLTRO III).